Nitlix/VenixWebContent/blogs/introducing-the-new-venix-tweaker.md

-The wait is over, and we're excited to share our latest release with you: the new and improved Venix Tweaker!
+Hello Venix members, we know you been waiting and asking, and now we're excited to share our latest release the new and improved Venix Tweaker!

 We've put in a lot of hard work to make sure this version improves your device's performance like never before.
 And the best part?
 It's completely free!

 With the new Venix Tweaker, you're in charge.
 You can choose exactly what to apply and what to